Dates

 Camp check-in for all campers is on Sunday between 2-4 p.m. at the Welcome Center.

-Day camp drop-off each day will be from 8–8:30 a.m. at the Welcome Center.
+Day camp drop-off each day will be from 8-8:30 a.m. at the Welcome Center.
+Every day camper should check in and out at the Welcome Center every day.

 When you arrive on campus, follow the signs to the Welcome Center to check-in.
 Our camp counselors will give you your camp schedule and camp T-shirt.
 If you have a camp balance, you can take care of it at this time.

-Day Camp pick-up each day will be from 4:30–5 p.m. in the Welcome Center.
-Camps generally end on Friday at noon.
-Check your specific camp schedule for times of final presentations, performances or concerts that may take place after noon on Friday.
+Camps generally end on Friday after the Closing Program (11:15-11:40 a.m.); Friday lunch is included in the Dining Common.
+Check your specific camp schedule for times of final presentations, performances, or concerts that may take place morning or afternoon on Friday.

 Day campers must live in or stay with family in the immediate Greenville area.

-Day campers can also enjoy a fun highlight of our camp experience, the Bruins Bash, on Wednesday from 7–9 p.m.
+Day campers can also enjoy a fun highlight of our camp experience, the Bruins Bash, on Wednesday from 7-9:30 p.m.

 Lunch and dinner are included in the camp cost.